apocalyptech/metrodice/README.md

 Note that at the moment it assumes a terminal with black text and a white background.

-Metro Dice is currently barely even a prototype.
+Metro Dice is, charitably, a work in progress.
 It was programmed barreling headlong into the code without much, if any, thought as to overall architecture and sensibility.
 At the moment, the players, expansion to use, and market style to use are just hardcoded up at the top of the `CLI` class.
+Extremely questionable implementation details abound.
+In its favor, though:

+1) It *does* work.
-There are no unit tests, and extremely questionable implementation details abound.
-About the only thing that can be said in its favor is that it *does* work, and that at least there's a bare minimum of backend/frontend separation (implementing a GUI frontend shouldn't require any modifications to `game.py` or `cards.py`).
+2) There's at least a bare minimum of backend/frontend separation (implementing a GUI frontend shouldn't require any modifications to `game.py` or `cards.py`).
+3) Unit tests are coming along - at the moment they only cover `cards.py`, but it's getting there.

 At the moment it implements the base Machi Koro game plus the *Harbor* expansion, which is the mode that's enabled by default.
 It additionally